 In addition, access to and use of clean energy sources in most rural communities we serve has been a nightmare.
-Because of extreme poverty in these hard to reach communities, the available energy options provided by the government through the rural electrification programs seem to only favor a few well-to-do classes in the communities that can afford.
+Because of extreme poverty in these hard-to-reach communities, the available energy options provided by the government through the rural electrification programs seem to only favor a few well-to-do classes in the communities that can afford them.
 Consequently, in these communities (particularly within the parishes of Goli, Ayomo, Pawong, and Jupangira), over 90% of the households rely on firewood and charcoal for their household cooking or energy needs.
 This has had a number of implications: one is that the number of trees and vegetation has degraded over time because of the demand for firewood and charcoal, increasing the level of desertification and limited rainfall in the area.
 Secondly, as firewood and charcoal used as cooking fuel becomes scarcer, women and children from homes have to travel long distances of up to 10 kilometers from their homes in search of firewood.
 This also exposes them to safety and security risks, in addition to the production time wasted in long distances and to suffering health risks due to the huge emissions of carbon from the firewood they use in cooking.

 Our involvement and efforts towards mitigating climate change in the communities we serve are directed in the following areas: